Shahanewaz/PHANTOM_Codes/README.md

 # PHANTOM: Prompt-based Human Attribute Navigation for Targeted Obfuscation with Multimodal Large Language Models
-This repository contains the codebase for manuscript titled "PHANTOM: Prompt-based Human Attribute Navigation for Targeted Obfuscation with Multimodal Large Language Models"
+This repository contains the codebase for the manuscript titled **"PHANTOM: Prompt-based Human Attribute Navigation for Targeted Obfuscation with Multimodal Large Language Models."**

+In this framework, we consider an attacker image (referred to as the *source image* in the manuscript) and a victim image (the *target image* in the manuscript).
+The purpose of PHANTOM is to generate an intermediate image that an attacker can use to effectively impersonate the victim by systematically modifying human attributes guided by multimodal large language models.

 <div style="text-align: center;">